FrederiqueRetsema/DistrolessContainerCypress/README.md

 You will have to change the Cypress version number in the file e2e/package.json a few times per year, unfortunately Cypress doesn't use the *latest* tag.
 You can find the version list of the container cypress/included via Docker hub: https://hub.docker.com/r/cypress/included/tags

 ## Falling back to a previous version of the container
 You can retag a container based on the date-tag.
-See for more information on retagging: https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-retag.html
+See for more information on retagging: https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-retag.html .
+When you want to fall back on a previous version of the container, tag the one-but-latest version of the container with the tag "latest" and then remove the newest version of the container image.
+Then restart the task or service in the cluster.

+# Wordpress example

+## Upload yaml files to S3
+You have two options to use the WordPress example: you can just enroll everything, then you will use my S3 container under the hood.
+When you want to upload the yaml files to your own S3 bucket first then you can use the upload_to_s3.ps1 function and change it as you like.